 Summary

-Populations of lions have declined by around 43% since the early 1990s.
+Lions occur in most sub-Saharan African countries and in India but there are no wild populations outside of designated protected areas.
+Populations of lions have declined over 40% since the early 1990s.
 The major causes of their population declines are humans killing them in self-defence, loss of habitat and reduction in numbers of their prey, often also due to loss of habitat or poaching.
-In the past hunting has been linked to population decline, but well-regulated hunting now appears to have a positive impact on conservation efforts.
+In the past, hunting has been linked to population decline, but well-regulated hunting now appears to have a positive impact on conservation efforts.

 Specimen Details